Most negotiators prefer to have a “fall back position.”

-Typically, negotiators anchor on the value of their alternatives when making their first offer, so people with weak alternatives generally make lower first offers than those with no alternative.
+Negotiators usually anchor on the value of alternatives when making a first offer, and people with weak alternatives generally make lower first offers than those with no alternative.

 “Lowball” first offers based on few or poor alternatives usually undermine a negotiator’s final outcome.

-Professional athletes and their agents provide many anecdotal examples of negotiating better deals when they have no “back up” offers and “nothing to lose” because they can set ambitious anchor points.
+Professional athletes and their agents provide examples of negotiating better deals when they have no “back up” offers and “nothing to lose,” so they can set ambitious anchor points.

-In a separate study of job negotiation, Schaerer and team asked a hundred people whether they would prefer to negotiate a job offer with a weak alternative or without any alternative.
+In a separate study, Schaerer and team asked a hundred people whether they would prefer to negotiate a job offer with a weak alternative or without any alternative.

-More than 90 percent indicated that they would prefer to enter the negotiation with an unattractive alternative offer, confirming the popular assumption that any alternative is seen as better than no alternative.
+More than 90 percent of participants preferred an unattractive alternative offer, confirming the popular assumption that any alternative is better than no alternative.

-Another of Schaerer’s lab studies asked volunteers to imagine they were selling a used music CD by The Rolling Stones.
+Another of Schaerer’s lab studies asked volunteers to imagine selling a used music CD by The Rolling Stones.

-They randomly assigned participants to three groups and gave each group different information about their alternatives, ranging from:
+Participants were randomly assigned to three groups which received different information about their negotiation situations:

 - No offers (no alternative),